-It is quite common for grandparents to raise their grandchildren.
+It is quite common for grandparents in Alpharetta to raise their grandchildren.
 If you are in a situation where you are acting as the parent for your grandchild, you may want to seek guardianship of the child.

-Guardianship is a legal term that gives grandparents a legal relationship with the child.
+Guardianship is a legal term that gives grandparents a legal relationship with a child.
 It is the form of custody that gives grandparents the most rights in making legal decisions for the grandchildren other than adoption.

 In some cases, the parents of a child may agree to allow the grandparents to have guardianship because they believe that they are not able to care for the child at that time.
 If the parents agree, it is considered a voluntary guardianship arrangement.
-To obtain voluntary guardianship both parents must agree in writing to give the grandparent guardianship of the child.
+To obtain voluntary guardianship, both parents must agree in writing to give the grandparent guardianship of the child.

-If either of the child’s parents object to the guardianship or another relative contests the grandparent’s guardianship of the child, the process can be more complicated.
+If either of the child’s parents object to the guardianship, or another relative contests the grandparent’s guardianship of the child, the process can be more complicated.
 In these cases, a person may want to seek help from an attorney experienced in obtaining guardianship of a grandchild in Alpharetta.

 Becoming the legal guardian of a grandchild comes with the same responsibilities that a parent has to a child.
 These responsibilities include: